peterhj/cacti/README.md

 `cacti` will inspect the following environment variables to control its run-time behavior.

-- `CACTI_CABAL_BIN_PATH`: This is a colon-delimited list of paths in which to search for the `cacti-futhark` binary, which was installed when bootstrapping from source.
+- `CACTI_BIN_PATH`: This is the path to a directory in which to search for the `cacti-futhark` binary, which was installed by cabal-install when bootstrapping from source.
   If this variable was not specified, the default value is `${HOME}/.cabal/bin` where `${HOME}` is the current user's home directory.
-- `CACTI_CUDA_PREFIX`: This is a colon-delimited list of paths at which CUDA is installed.
-  If this variable was not specified, the default value is `/usr/local/cuda`.
 - `CACTI_CACHE_PATH`: This is the path to a directory in which `cacti` will store run-time build artifacts of the Futhark compiler, which is used in `cacti` to compile and